 Poor socialization, abuse, traumatic events and even genetics can cause fear-based behaviors in a dog.
 You can’t undo his past, but you can help alleviate his anxiety.

 Joe and Melissa adopted a young mixed breed from a rescue group.
 Shilo was found as a stray, so no one knows her early history.
 But her new family is convinced she must have suffered some abuse, because she had sever anxiety, was skittish and reacts with fear to many harmless events.
-She crouches in fear if she is too close to a door when someone opens it, and hides under the coffee table in response to loud noises from the television.
+She crouches in fear if she is too close to a door when someone opens it, and hides under the coffee table in response to thunder.
 She also submissively urinates when meeting new people, and cringes when Joe or Melissa bend down to clip her leash on.

 While abuse could certainly account for Shilo’s fearful behavior, it’s not the only possibility.
 Because Joe and Melissa don’t have a documented history of her past, and she shows no signs of physical trauma, there are no reliable behavioral criteria to distinguish abusive treatment from several other explanations for Shilo’s behaviors.

 The best way to help dogs we think may have been abused – or any dog showing fear and avoidance behaviors – is to be less concerned about attaching labels to these dogs and to why they are fearful.
 We don’t have the luxury of a “do over”. we can’t go back in time and give the dog a better early life or “undo” the traumatic or frightening experiences.

 Instead, our best bet is to be extremely observant and learn to recognize even subtle signs of fear and anxiety, while at the same time identify the specific environmental events that trigger these reactions.
 Doing so is the first step in creating effective behavior modification plans, and will be much more helpful than worrying about past events.
 Here are five steps we believe are the best ways to help any fearful dog.